buffos/tasks_repo/readme.md

 - secrets folders will hold all of our .env files or other files we do not want in the repository.
 - scripts folder in the root, will have all powershell or bash scripts we want to use in our tasks.

+### The project.json file

+In order to keep this the center of operation of all projects, the project.json will hold all necessary information about the project.
+We associate the project with a key and this key is passed in the taskfile.yml as the var $PROJECT_KEY.
+This way, we only have to change that key, and all scripts will take parameters, if needed from there.
+We did not follow this route in the build section, because a single project can build multiple images, so it it easier to select the json file that contains the configuration for that image, than creating nested objects inside the json file and figure out a way to let the user select the image they want to build.

 ## Usage

 ### 1. Default